kenamick/strider/README.md

 [game-off-2015](https://github.com/blog/1972-the-game-has-changed) challenge entry.

 The year is 2415.
 You are _Strider_.
-A a member of the rebel forces of Atira and Taristol II.
+An agent of the rebel forces of Atira and Taristol II.
 Your mission is to infiltrate the government science facility on the moon *Efriador V* and extract all the information available about the development of a new war unit called the *Spitflyer*.
 You have successfully collected the data required and you now need to head to the extraction point at the top most level of the facility.
 A transport will be waiting for you to take you to safety.

 Good luck!